-Nissan e-NV200 van review
+Nissan e-NV200 van (2014-2022) review

-From a standard three-pin socket, it takes over 21 hours to charge from flat, while at the other end of the spectrum, high-voltage public charging from a CHAdeMO supply can replenish the battery from 20 to 80% in as little as 40 minutes.
-However, lower-spec versions of the e-NV200 don’t have this facility available as standard.
+From a standard three-pin socket, it takes over 12 hours to charge from flat, while at the other end of the spectrum, high-voltage public charging from a CHAdeMO supply can replenish the battery from 10 to 80% in as little as 45 minutes.
+However, lower-spec versions of the e-NV200 don’t have this available as standard.

-Acenta adds rapid charging as standard, as well as automatic air-conditioning, a reversing camera, battery heating and cooling to help the van maintain its charge, and cruise control with speed limiter.
+Acenta spec adds rapid charging as standard, as well as automatic air-conditioning, a reversing camera, battery heating and cooling to help the van maintain its charge, and cruise control with speed limiter.
 Sat nav is available as an option.
 Move up to Tekna trim and sat nav is standard, as are automatic lights and wipers, while 15-inch alloy wheels are offered to smarten up the e-NV200’s looks.

 The weight of the batteries is set low, so it doesn’t have as adverse an effect on handling as you might expect, but the e-NV200 is still pretty dull to drive.
 Light steering helps with low-speed driving, while the suspension is dampened a little by the extra weight of the batteries, so the electric van is a little more comfortable than the diesel version.

-The e-NV200 has a cargo volume of 4.2 cubic metres, which puts it slightly ahead of its closest rival, the Renault Kangoo Z.E.
-And there’s a payload of 705kg, which again is slightly ahead of the Kangoo.
+The e-NV200 has a cargo volume of 4.2 cubic metres, which puts it slightly ahead of its closest rival, the Kangoo Z.E.
+And there’s a payload of 705kg, which again is slightly ahead of the Renault.
 Of course, if you use the van’s maximum payload, then battery range is going to suffer, but these vans tend to be used by companies more interested in load volume than outright carrying capacity.

 Overall, the Nissan e-NV200 benefits from the technology used in the Nissan Leaf to lead the way in the electric-van market.
 It has the longest range and highest payload of any small electric van on sale, which makes it the most viable model for small business users looking to make their fleet more eco-friendly.
 For a more detailed look at the Nissan e-NV200, take a look at the rest of our in-depth review...